-Mixed feelings, a leader in quarantine mar UK ‘freedom day’
+Virus surge fears, UK leader’s quarantine, mar ‘Freedom Day’

 “I can’t think of any realistic good scenario to come out of this strategy, I’m afraid,” said Julian Tang, a clinical virologist at the University of Leicester.
 “I think it’s really a degree of how bad it’s going to be.”

-Tang said nightclubs in particular are potent spreading grounds.
-He said their core customer base — people 18 to 25 — is “not fully vaccinated.
-They’re not masking.
-They’re in very close contact, heavily breathing, shouting very loudly to the music, dancing with different people.”
+Tang said nightclubs in particular are potent spreading grounds, because they increase close physical contact among a core customer base — people 18 to 25 — that has not yet been fully vaccinated.

 “That’s the perfect mixing vessel for the virus to spread and to even generate new variants,” he said.